Options Profit Calculator

 The four basic option positions

-Long call: Buy the right to buy the underlying at strike.
+Long call: Buy the a social-housing purchase scheme the underlying at strike.
 Profit if price rises above strike + premium paid.
 Max loss: premium paid.
 Max gain: unlimited (theoretically).

 Long put: Buy the right to sell at strike.
 Profit if price falls below strike - premium paid.
 Max loss: premium paid.
 Max gain: limited to strike - 0 minus premium.